 Equally crucial is the fact, however, that you SHOULD NOT recline it 45* from its vertical position.
 For, if you do that, the child could be thrown out headfirst between the straps during the accident.

-This mistake might have severe repercussions if you are using a front seat, as it naturally swings forward in event of an attack, hence throwing the baby headfirst against the vehicle front seat.
-Therefore, while installing your convertible, make sure there is considerable space between the car seat and vehicle front seat.
+This mistake might have severe repercussions if you are using a front seat, as it naturally swings forward in event of an attack, hence throwing the baby headfirst against the vehicle’s front seat.
+Therefore, while installing your convertible, make sure there is considerable space between the car seat and the vehicle’s front seat.

 When Should I stop using a Convertible Seat?

 Seat belts fit people who are at least 145cm tall.
-To see whether or not your child has what it takes to swap a convertible seat for a seat belt, this 5-step-test might come handy.
+To see whether or not your child has what it takes to swap a convertible seat for a seat belt, this 5-step test might come in handy.
 If your child passes it, you could swap his convertible for your car’s seat belt.

 In case you feel that we left out some other best convertible car seats, don’t hesitate to let us know.